-The VID specification for the Pentium 4 processor in the 775-land package is supported by the Voltage Regulator Down (VRD) 10.1 Design Guide For Desktop LGA775 Socket.
-The voltage set by the VID signals is the reference VR output voltage to be delivered to the processor V{CC} pins.
+The VID specification for the Pentium 4 processor is supported by the Voltage Regulator Down (VRD) 10.1 Design Guide for Desktop LGA775 Socket.
+The voltage set by the VID signals is the reference VR output voltage to be delivered to the processor VCC pins.
 A minimum voltage is provided in Table 2-8 and changes with frequency.
 This allows processors running at a higher frequency to have a relaxed minimum voltage specification.
 The specifications have been set such that one voltage regulator can work with all supported frequencies.